Dank-o/Perfection_Entropy/README.md

 Pseudoperfect Number: A broader category where some subset of divisors sums to the number. e.g, 12 = 1 + 2 + 3 + 6.

 Primitive Pseudoperfect Number: A pseudoperfect number that is not divisible by other pseudoperfect numbers.
-I show a plot for these instead of the pseudoperfect numbers as the non-primitive numbers are redundant and clutter the visualisation.
+I show a plot for these here instead of the pseudoperfect numbers as the non-primitive numbers are redundant and clutter the visualisation (however the visualisation for all the data is in the [detailed overview](https://github.com/Dank-o/Perfection_Entropy/blob/main/notebooks/detailed_overview.ipynb).

 Perfection Entropy: A metric I created that characterises a pseudoperfect number based on a subset of the divisors that sum to the number.